 Here are five of the best ‘super subs’ in Premier League history:

 The original super sub when it comes Premier League poachers, Solskjaer developed a handy knack of scoring off the bench during a decade spent at Manchester United.

-His most iconic introduction came later that year, however, coming off the bench to score a stoppage-time winner against Bayern Munich as United won the Champions League and completed a famed treble-winning season.
+His most iconic introduction came later that year, however, coming off the bench to score a stoppage-time winner against Bayern Munich as United won the Champions League and completed a historic treble-winning season.

-The former Nigerian international retains cult status at Arsenal following a memorable five-year spell in north London, winning two league titles and two FA Cups during a trophy-laden period under Arsene Wenger.
+The former Nigeria international retains cult status at Arsenal following a memorable five-year spell in north London, winning two league titles and two FA Cups during a trophy-laden period under Arsene Wenger.